By Santi — Head Van Engineer — December 9, 2025

 Grounding and common mistakes to avoid

-Follow inverter and charger manufacturer grounding guidance.
-Avoid undersized cable, fuses placed far from the battery, poor crimping, and mixed charger profiles without isolation.
-Use proper lugs, heat‑shrink, and corrosion prevention on terminals.
+Follow converter and charger maker grounding advice.
+Avoid small cable, fuses placed far from the battery, poor crimping, and mixed charger setups without isolation.
+Use proper lugs, heat‑shrink, and rust protection on ends.

 Safety, Maintenance & Troubleshooting